Aircoookie/WLED-Docs/docs/advanced/audio-reactive.md

 Examples are MAX4466 (not really good) and MAX9814 (slightly better).
 These microphones are easy to use: you just have to connect 3.3V, GND and the analog output from the microphone to an ADC input (Analog-to-Digital Converter) of ESP32.
 However, the big disadvantage is the quality: both from the microphones themselves and from the ADCs integrated into microcontrollers, which are actually not well suited for audio processing and highly influenced by the power supply noise.
 ![Example analog microphone](../assets/images/content/example_analog_mic.jpg)

+!!! info "Analog microphones and analog buttons rule out each other"
+    WLED can use analog microphones or [analog buttons](features/macros/#analog-button) but not both at the same time!

 #### 2. I2S digital microphones

 Examples are INMP441 and ICS-43434/ICS-43432.
 These have an integrated ADC and already output a digital signal.
 The advantage is the best possible quality.
 The disadvantage is higher complexity (you need several PINs for a digital signal).
 For proper trouble-free operation keep wires between the microphone and ESP32 as short as possible and solder them properly.